©Musée Océanographique de Monaco – M. Dagnino

 The “Mediterranean 2050” exhibition is on show at the Oceanographic Museum in Monaco as part of the Year of the Sea 2025.

-Are you intrigued by the Mediterranean, which still holds many secrets for you?
+Are you fascinated by the Mediterranean, which still holds many secrets for you?
 Discover its extraordinary history and take an interest in the future of this emblematic sea!

-The exhibition takes you on a journey through time and space, divided into four themed areas on two levels:
+The exhibition takes you on a journey through space and time, based on four themes spread over two levels:

-1️⃣ Oceanomania: Reveal the memory of the Mediterranean for 35 million years
+1️⃣ Oceanomania: unveil the memory of the Mediterranean for 35 million years!

-3️⃣ Oceano Odyssey: Meet the cetaceans of 2050 in the Pelagos sanctuary
+3️⃣ Oceano Odyssey: meet the whales in 2050 in the Pelagos protected area.

-Discover the origins of the Mediterranean, the biodiversity it harbours, the civilisations that have shaped it and the solutions for protecting it.
-Emblematic marine mammals, digital content and immersive displays come together for a 360° experience.
+Discover the origins of the Mediterranean, the civilisations that have shaped it, the biodiversity it harbours and the solutions to protect it.
+Emblematic marine mammals, digital content and immersive devices come together for a 360° experience.

 The great Mediterranean voyage can begin!